Sprouting Knowledge Policies

 Site Risk Assessment

 If the site as a whole is deemed too risky due to high winds or weather such as a thunderstorm, the facilitator will call all families to let them know that the program is cancelled for the day.
 If the program must be cancelled and families are already on their way, the facilitator will go to the location to meet families and let them know that the program is cancelled.
-Every effort will be made to post a notification of closure on the front page of the website.

 If the Thompson Okanagan School District has a snow day, our programs will not operate.
 In case of early dismissal due to unsafe conditions, we will attempt to contact each child’s parent or caregiver.
 If we cannot contact a parent or caregiver, we will contact the next person listed on the family’s emergency contact list.